zippleer/msu-cse491-2013/day3.rst

 changes in variables for fib-fn.py, fib_mod, fib_iter, and fib_gen
 amongst yourselves (around the table, or in your own little hermited existence).

+(At the end of this exercise, we'll give you a link to some questions to answer in singleton or in pairs.)

 ---